pyohio/pyohio-static-website/2026/content/program/open-spaces.md

 ## Schedule

-Open Spaces rooms and times are TBD.
-Check back closer to the event for the full schedule.
+Open Spaces rooms and times will be included in the [full schedule](/2026/program/schedule/) when it's published.